projectara/greybus-spec/source/module_info.rst

   </div></div>
   </blockquote>

-A Greybus module shall provide self-descriptive information in order to establish communications with other modules on the |unipro| network.
+A Greybus Module shall provide self-descriptive information in order to establish communications with other Modules on the |unipro| network.
-This information is provided via a Manifest, which describes components present within the module that are accessible via |unipro|.
+This information is provided via a Manifest, which describes components present within the Module that are accessible via |unipro|.
-The Manifest is a data structure, which includes a set of Descriptors, that presents a functional description of the module.
+The Manifest is a data structure, which includes a set of Descriptors, that presents a functional description of the Module.
-Together, these Descriptors define the module's capabilities and means of communication via |unipro| from the perspective of the application layer and above.
+Together, these Descriptors define the Module's capabilities and means of communication via |unipro| from the perspective of the application layer and above.